 The memories of September 11, 2001 are often a burden borne silently and respectfully.
 Sadly, those memories are fading, even though the wounds are still fresh for those that lost loved ones.
 The Fund was founded by survivors of 9/11, who know that without the selfless actions of strangers, they too may have perished that day.

-The Michigan Remembers 9-11 Fund carries out its mission with programs such as the annual 5K run/walk, a 9/11 reflection essay contest for Michigan high school students, and maintaining our website that honors the 19 people with Michigan connections that lost their lives on 9/11/01.
-We also plan to include a one-stop list of 9-11 memorials across the state and are in the planning stages to add new programs such as a Michigan community hero recognition program.
+The Michigan Remembers 9-11 Fund carries out its mission with programs such as the annual 5K run/walk, a 9/11 reflection essay contest for Michigan high school students, displaying an interactive map on our website of 9-11 memorials across the state of Michigan, and by maintaining our website that honors the 19 people with Michigan connections that lost their lives on 9/11/01.
+We also would like to add new programs such as a Michigan community hero recognition program.
 Our efforts give us the ability to keep the significance of 9/11/01 alive for the people of Michigan and to continue honoring our everyday heroes.

 Please contact us if you wish to share your own story from that day by emailing MichiganRemembers@gmail.com.
 Stories and monetary donations can also be submitted by mail to: The Michigan Remembers 9-11 Fund 1555 Watertower Place, Suite 100 East Lansing, Michigan 48823.

 The fund is a registered non-profit corporation with the State of Michigan, and qualifies as a private operating foundation to which donations are deductible as allowed under section 501(c)(3) of federal tax laws.